Derry O'Sullivan

-Derry O'Sullivan is an Irish poet living in Paris, France.
-He was born in 1944 in Bantry, Co.
-Cork, Ireland.
+Derry O'Sullivan (1944 – August 2025) was an Irish poet living in Paris, France.

 His poetry collections in the Irish language are: "Cá bhfuil do Iudás?"
-(Dublin, Coiscéim, 1987) - winner of four Oireachtas Literary prizes and the Seán Ó Ríordáin Memorial Prize; "Cá bhfuil Tiarna Talún l’Univers?"
+(Dublin, Coiscéim, 1987) - winner of four Oireachtas Literary prizes and the Seán Ó Ríordáin Memorial Prize; "Cá bhfuil Tiarna Talún l'Univers?"
 (Dublin, Coiscéim, 1994); "An Lá go dTáinig Siad" (Dublin, Coiscéim, 2005), a long poem about the Nazi occupation of Paris, and "An bhfuil cead agam dul amach, más é do thoil é?"
 (Dublin, Coiscéim, 2009).
 He has participated in literary festivals in Ireland, France, the US and Canada and his work has been published in numerous literary reviews and anthologies.

 Life and work

+O'Sullivan was born in 1944 in Bantry, County Cork, Ireland.

-O'Sullivan's poems have been translated into English and French and several of them can be consulted in Harvard University Library.
-His work appears in English translation in "The King’s English" (Paris, First Impressions, 1987).
+His poems have been translated into English and French and several of them can be consulted in Harvard University Library.
+His work appears in English translation in "The King's English" (Paris, First Impressions, 1987).
 "En Mal de Fleurs" (Québec, Lèvres Urbaines 30 1988) is a suite of poems written directly in French.

 An English translation by Kaarina Hollo of O'Sullivan's poem "Marbhghin 1943: Glaoch ar Liombo" ("Stillborn 1943: Calling Limbo") won the 2012 Times Stephen Spender Prize for poetry translation, a competition open to poems in all languages and from all periods of history.